akobusinski/GacekKosmatek/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust, Kotlin and React.js
+- 🌱 I’m currently learning Kotlin and React.js